google/nogotofail/docs/gce/readme.md

-#Nogotofail MiTM on Google Cloud Engine VM instance
+#Nogotofail MiTM on Google Compute Engine VM instance

 ## Overview
-In this setup, traffic from clients to be MiTM'd is routed through a Google Cloud Engine (GCE) VM instance to the Internet.
+In this setup, traffic from clients to be MiTM'd is routed through a Google Compute Engine (GCE) VM instance to the Internet.
 Nogotofail MiTM is running on the GCE instance and is MiTMing the traffic.
 Clients route their traffic to the GCE instance via OpenVPN.